stevekerrick/GraphqlToTsql/docs/documentation.md

 ## Mapping to a Calculated Value

-You can create a scalar field in your entity that is defined by a SQL expression, even a complicated one.
+You can create a scalar field in your entity that isn't mapped to a database column, but rather is defined by a SQL expression (even a complicated one.)

 To create a `Calculated Field` Mapping, use the static method `Field.CalculatedField()`.
 It is similar to `Field.Column()`, except that instead of specifying a database column